Department Resources

 Generally no items are allowed to be dropped off to any inmate unless they are deemed medically necessary by the jail doctor or are needed for court.
 If these items are a necessity, a staff member will contact a family member and arrange for these items to be dropped off.

 Protective orders are obtained through the clerk’s office with an exception of on weekends.
-You can fill out the required paperwork in the lobby of the Sheriff’s Department on weekends, beginning on Friday at 4:00pm through Sunday at 8:00pm.
+You can fill out the required paperwork in the lobby of the Sheriff’s Office when the Floyd County Clerk’s Office is closed.

 Under Indiana Code 34-26-5-4, the petition must be filed in the county where at least one of the following applies: